yljh21328/project-config-example-trusty/README.md

 3. Setup an intial set of nodepool scripts and elements.
-Start by cloning OpenStack's [project-config](https://git.openstack.org/cgit/openstack-infra/project-config/) and copy the contents of that repo's `nodepool/elements` to your repo's `nodepool/elements`.
+Start by cloning OpenStack's [project-config](https://git.openstack.org/cgit/openstack-infra/project-config/) and copying the entire contents of that repo's `nodepool/elements` to your repo's `nodepool/elements`.
 Optionally do the same for the `nodepool/scripts` folder.
 You may have to change these elements to work in your environment.
    If so, see this [README](http://git.openstack.org/cgit/openstack-infra/project-config/tree/nodepool/elements/README.rst)